zzmarty/node-red-contrib-lifx/README.md

 ## Usage

-On every received message node sends commands to all LIFX light bulbs.
+On every received message node sends commands to the light specified in "lightLabel" field.

 Initial configuration can be set through node's configuration options, including `debug` mode for underlying lifxjs library, which dumps network communication.
 Node will send initial configuration to light bulbs each time the graph is deployed.